mahnoorrrr/Elite-101-Pre-work/README.md

-# My Elite 101 Prework!!!!
+# Introduction
+This is a repository created by *Mahnoor*
-it is a chatbox whom which you can talk to...wow!
+It is a very cool chatbox that will talk to you!

+## Usage
+Run this command to execute the application:

+`python filename.py`